keykey26/pdfgen/readme.md

 This requiers a windows function app as it uses a libury to render the templates that dose not work on Linix.
 It also needs a seprate remote Headless Chrome instance to use as the render engine as you can not use it inside the function itself.

+The headless chrome docker image used is https://hub.docker.com/r/browserless/chrome